LiMinggang/madedit-mod/README.txt

 New: Copy file name without extention
 New: Syntax highlight support for YAML, YANG
 New: New Astyle options support(indent-after-parens, attach-closing-while)
+New: Caret will keep in window after resize
 Fix: Minor bug on OpenFile again
 Fix: Can not copy the first item in Copy All results
 Fix: Change Astyle config according to official change(bracket to brace)